CityOfZion/neo-dev-portal/tutorials/2023-07-05-neo3-boa-writing-a-fungible-token-contract-using-python/index.md

 ## 6. Before adding the NEP-17 methods

 Neo has some methods that are automatically called by the Virtual Machine, for example, there is the `_deploy` method that is called whenever a contract is deployed or updated, and is often used in all kinds of smart contracts.
-This can be useful to setup some information on the storage.
+This can be useful to set up some information on the storage.

 ### _deploy

 We will be using this method to initialize the contract storage, giving all tokens to the one who deployed the smart contract.
 To do so, we will be using the `runtime.script_container` object and `Transaction` class to get the script hash of the sender and the `storage.put` method to change the storage, using the deployer script hash as the key and the quantity of tokens as the value.

 ```python
 # update coin.py adding the following code: